routegy/routegy-docs/app/docs/how-to/receive-sms-notifications.md

 # Receive SMS Notifications

-This document describes how to make use of the [SMS Action Type](/reference/action-types/sms/) to receive text message notifications.
+This document describes how to make use of the [SMS Action Type](/reference/action-types/sms/) to receive text message notifications when someone interacts with one of your apps.

 SMS actions are commonly used with high priority [apps](/reference/apps/) that require immediate attention or staff members that are constantly on the go.

-## Creating the Action
+## Create the action

-Follow the steps below to create a [action](/reference/actions/) for sending SMS notifications.
+Follow the steps below to create an [action](/reference/actions/) for sending SMS notifications.

-### Step 1
+### Step 1: Choose a workspace

 Start by making sure you're in the desired [workspace](/reference/workspaces/).
-Click on the menu bar dropdown to choose.
+Hover over the menu bar dropdown to choose.

 <p align="center">
   <img src="/images/navigation/choose-workspace-dropdown.png" width="90%">
 </p>

-### Step 2
+### Step 2: Open the new action dialog

 Select the **Actions** tab within the workspace view and click the **+ New Action** button.
 This will launch a modal for creating new actions.